 What are the risks of this test?
-The risks with the exercise test

 The risks with the exercise test are the same as for moderate exercise.
-The number of patients who develop problems during the test is low, but occasionally people do develop problems such as abnormal blood pressure, abnormal heart rhythm, fainting or chest pain.
+The number of patients who develop problems during the test is low, but occasionally people do develop problems such as abnormal blood pressure, abnormal heart rhythm, fainting, nausea or vomiting or chest pain.
 It is for this reason that the tests are conducted in hospital under close supervision.
 It is exceptionally rare for any serious complications to occur.